bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/CPORP-pitch.md

 - Model Accuracy: 80% has been set as the baseline for a successful model.

+- Compliance with Regulations: Ensure that all data handling and processing activities meet legal and ethical standards, with no breaches of patient confidentiality or privacy.

 ## Proposed Solutions
 - Data Collection and Preprocessing: Gather comprehensive patient data from the web.
 The MIMIC-IV dataset has been identified as a viable candidate.